-We have audited the consolidated balance sheet of SFL Corporation Ltd. and Subsidiaries (the "Company") as of December 31, 2022, and the related consolidated statements of operations, comprehensive income, changes in stockholders' equity, and cash flows for each of the two years in the period ended December 31, 2022, and the related notes (collectively referred to as the financial statements).
-In our opinion, the 2022 consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022, and the results of its operations and its cash flows for each year in the two-year period then ended in conformity with accounting principles generally accepted in the United States of America.
+We have audited, the accompanying consolidated statements of operations, comprehensive income, changes in stockholders' equity, and cash flows for the year ended December 31, 2022, and the related notes (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company's results of its operations and its cash flows for the year ended December 31, 2022 in conformity with accounting principles generally accepted in the United States of America.